vlacs/Depends/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.vlacs/depends.svg)](https://clojars.org/org.vlacs/depends)

-Please note that version ```0.0.1``` is broken. ```0.0.2-SNAPSHOT``` is the latest bleeding edge version of this library.
-If it's not obvious, this library is not stable or complete yet.

-It's fairly straight forward, there are only a handful (so far,) functions that you should be thinking about when using Depends:
+Depends is fairly straight forward, there are only a handful (so far,) of functions that you should be thinking about when using Depends:

 First, there is ```depends/dependify``` which creates a single instance of a dependency manager.
 Its argument are an input (anything sourceable by